DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/scarred-world.md

-Millennia ago a catastrophic event left the world open to random contact with the outer planes.
+Seven-hundred years ago a catastrophic event left the world open to random contact with the outer planes.
 Large portions were wiped away by pure chaos or populated with supernatural horrors.
-Today most of the world is uninhabitable and much of the rest is unnavigable.
+Today most of the world is unnavigable and much of the rest is uninhabitable.
 Only the most powerful pockets of mortal civilization remain.
-Characters begin the campaign in one such pocket, [^city.FullName^](./^city.MarkdownName^).
+Characters begin the campaign in one such pocket, ^city.FullNameLink^.

 ## Character Creation
 * Races - Any from the Player's Handbook (PH)